StevenWInfo/faustdoc/src/manual/syntax.md

 \(zita_light).(_ <: zita_light :> _)
 ```

 The resulting abstraction can then be applied to transform other effects.
-Note that if `zita_light` is a perfectly valid variable name, a more neutral name would probably be easier to read like:
+Note that while `zita_light` is a perfectly valid variable name, a more neutral name would probably be easier to read like:

 ```
 \(fx).(_ <: fx :> _)
 ```

-A name can be given to the abstraction and in turn use it on `dm.zita_light`:
+A name can be given to the abstraction and we can, in turn, use it on `dm.zita_light`:

 <!-- faust-run -->
 ```